September 20, 2022

 Guernica

-About ten kilometers later, Simon and I rounded a bend to see Charles sitting by himself on a bench enjoying the warm morning sun.
-I asked him where Renato had gone, and he shrugged and pointed to the church just beyond him.
-Renato was a pretty devout Catholic and had a habit of wanting to stop and go inside every open church he passed.
+About ten kilometers later, Simon and I rounded a bend to see Charles sitting by himself on a bench, enjoying the warm morning sun.
+I asked him where Renato had gone, and he shrugged, pointing to the church just beyond him.
+Renato was a pretty devout Catholic and had a habit of stopping to go inside every open church he passed.
 So Charles was sitting there waiting for Renato to finish up so they could walk into the upcoming town of Guernica together and have lunch.

 Simon and I sat down on a nearby bench for a quick rest, but when Renato still hadn’t appeared five minutes later, it was apparent to me I needed to get going.
 I wanted to stop at one of the markets in Guernica to pick up some snacks, and I was sure I’d see these guys again.
 So I bid them all adieu and decided to head off on the trail by myself.

-So, now Charles was sitting back there at the church thinking he was waiting on Renato.
-Meanwhile Renato was ahead of him thinking Charles was just walking slow!
+So, now Charles was sitting back there at the church, thinking he was waiting for Renato.
+Meanwhile, Renato was ahead of him, thinking that Charles was slowly sauntering behind him!
 What a mess.
 That’s one of the downsides of hiking with a partner!

-I briefly stopped to apprise Renato of the mix up, before continuing on into Guernica in search of food and a famous black-and-white Guernica mural.
+I briefly stopped to apprise Renato of the mix-up before continuing into Guernica in search of food and a famous black-and-white Guernica mural.

 Another church for Renato to stop and visit,

 The sleepy Basque town of Guernica remains part of mainstream knowledge, largely in part to Pablo Picasso.
-Back in 1937, the Spanish government commissioned Picasso to create an art piece for the Spanish Pavilion at the World’s Fair in Paris.
+In 1937, the Spanish government commissioned Picasso to create an artwork for the Spanish Pavilion at the World’s Fair in Paris.

 Spain was currently in the midst of the Spanish Civil War (1936-1939) between the Nationalists (fascists), led by General Francisco Franco, and the existing Spanish Republican government, led by President Maneu Azaña.
-Franco allied himself with the Nazi party in Germany, and requested that Hitler’s assistance in the war effort.
+Franco allied himself with the Nazi party in Germany and requested Hitler’s assistance in the war effort.

-The town of Guernica was selected as a strategic target on Spain’s northern coast in April 1937 because Franco hoped to overwhelm the Spanish Republican forces and overtake Bilbao.
-However, a route through Guernica would allow those troops to easily retreat to the east.
-Destroying the town would foreclose that option.
+The town of Guernica was selected as a strategic target on Spain’s northern coast in April 1937 because Franco sought to overwhelm the Spanish Republican forces and capture Bilbao.
+However, the route through Guernica allowed Republican troops to retreat eastward easily.
+Thus, Franco and Hitler decided that destroying the town might render that escape option impossible.

-There wasn’t much of military presence in Guernica at the time of the Luftwaffe’s preemptive airstrike.
+There wasn’t much of a military presence in Guernica at the time of the Luftwaffe’s preemptive airstrike.
 Thus, the majority of the 300+ people killed by the Nazi bombing were women, children, and elderly non-combatants.
-The atrocity of this controversial attack sparked wide outrage, and Picasso abandoned his original idea for the commissioned artwork, and chose to depict this powerful political subject in his contribution for the World’s Fair instead.
+The atrocity of this controversial attack sparked widespread outrage, and Picasso abandoned his original idea for the commissioned artwork and chose to depict this powerful political subject in his contribution to the World’s Fair instead.

 The Guernica mural in the town of Guernica